Everyone loves restaurant-style New York Cheesecake, and admittedly, Cheesecake Factory makes some of the best cheesecake you’ll ever have.

 Every bite of my New York style cheesecake is creamy, smooth, rich, and so very delicious.
 I promise your whole family will love this cheesecake!

-I wanted to share my favorite New York Cheesecake recipe which as it turns out is the Cheesecake Factories Recipe, which has been floating around the internet for years.
+I wanted to share my favorite New York Cheesecake recipe, which, as it turns out, is the Cheesecake Factories Recipe, which has been floating around the internet for years.

 I made a few subtle additions to the recipe but kept the integrity of the recipe intact.
 What I love most about this recipe is the baking technique.
-This is what gives you a smooth and creamy cheesecake without any of those ugly deep cracks!
+This is what gives you a smooth and creamy cheesecake without any of those ugly, deep cracks!

-What ingredients do I need to make a New York Cheesecake?
+Ingredients to make a New York Cheesecake

-The first step in making my favorite cheesecake is to mix the graham cracker crumbs with the melted butter and form the crust into the pan coming halfway up the sides.
+The first step in making my favorite cheesecake is to mix the graham cracker crumbs with the melted butter and form the crust into the pan, coming halfway up the sides.
 Wrap the pan’s bottom with foil and place the finished crust in the freezer until needed.

 After you’ve blended all the ingredients together, pour the batter into the springform pan and level it out using an offset spatula.

 How do I make a cheesecake that doesn’t crack?

 Baking a perfect cheesecake without those ugly cracks is easier than you might think.

 - Use a water bath.
 One-half inch of water in the bottom of a baking pan is all you need to make a difference.
 (I used a half-sheet pan)